-Having a Buddha bowl helps you practice ‘mindful eating’, a trending concept that promotes the intake of healthy food in appropriate portions.
-The Buddha bowl itself, or even mindful eating, isn’t exactly a new considering many Asian dishes are essentially meals in a bowl.
+Having a Buddha bowl helps you practice ‘mindful eating,’ a trending concept promoting the intake of healthy food in appropriate portions.
+The Buddha bowl itself, or the mindful eating, isn’t exactly new considering many Asian dishes are essentially meals in a bowl.
 But it’s clear why people fuss over Buddha bowls—they are nourishing, low-key meals that look beautiful and appetizing.
 The idea behind it is that you get a balance of everything you like and what your body needs, in just one bowl.
 It’s one of the easiest meals you can make at any time of the day for you and your family; so, keep reading and learn various ways to make a delicious Buddha bowl!

 1. Vegan Buddha Bowl

 This vegan version of the Buddha bowl will take all your hunger pangs away.
 The sweet potatoes, avocado, quinoa, and chickpeas, go really well with the sauce made from tahini, lemon juice, extra-virgin olive oil, and ground pepper.
 To make your quinoa fluffy, let the cooked quinoa keep in the pot even after simmering for 15 minutes.
 An extra 10 minutes will make a difference.

 Here’s a Buddha bowl packed with protein without meat.
 The tofu and brown rice along with a variety of veggies are deliciously flavored with a drizzle of an exquisite sauce made from peanut butter, sesame oil, soy sauce, and maple syrup.
 It’s a great addition to your family’s meatless Monday meals!
 To be honest, this recipe is so good you may just find yourself making it twice a week.